groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/net/archive-metadata/read-native-metadata-7zip-archives/_index.md

 weight: 11
 url: /net/archive-metadata/read-native-metadata-7zip-archives/
 ---

+# Read Native Metadata Properties from 7Zip Archives in .NET

 ## Introduction
 In the realm of .NET development, managing metadata—such as document properties, file information, and tags—is crucial for efficient data organization and retrieval.
 GroupDocs.Metadata for .NET provides a powerful toolkit for accessing and manipulating metadata within various file formats.
 This tutorial focuses on harnessing the capabilities of GroupDocs.Metadata to read native metadata properties from 7Zip archives in .NET.
 ## Prerequisites